 “Leaders in Training, enhanced emergency medical services, and professionalism”

 Firefighters play a vital role in the community.
-The Salinas Fire Department is responsible for protecting life, property, and the environment from the hazards of fire, explosions, and hazardous materials incidents.
-The Salinas Fire Department also provides firefighter paramedics who are trained to provide advanced life support.
-Salinas Fire crews are often the first persons to arrive at the scene of any incident in the city.
+The Salinas Fire Department (SFD) is responsible for protecting life, property, and the environment from the hazards of fire, explosions, and hazardous materials incidents.
+The SFD also provides firefighter paramedics who are trained to provide advanced life support.
+SFD personnel are often the first persons to arrive at the scene of any incident in the city.
 They have the skills and confidence to perform effectively in emergency situations protecting the life and property of the residents.
-The Salinas Fire Department also educates the public in fire safety and prevention, and enforces the safety codes designed to provide a healthier and more secure environment for all.
+The SFD also educates the public in fire safety and prevention, and enforces the safety codes designed to provide a healthier and more secure environment for all.

 The Salinas Fire Department has a minimum of 6 firefighter paramedics on duty each day who respond to all 911 calls for medical assistance.
 The quick response by firefighter paramedics on the fire engines stationed throughout the city provides more immediate care during those initial critical minutes of medical emergencies.

-Providing for the overall management of the Fire Department is the Fire Administration.
-The Fire Administration is made up of the Fire Chief, Deputy Fire Chief, and 2 Administrative Assistants.
+Providing for the overall management of the Fire Department is Fire Administration.
+Fire Administration is made up of the Fire Chief, Deputy Fire Chief, and 2 Administrative Assistants.
 Due to budget cuts, the deaprtment has had their Training and Emergency Medical Services Battalion Chief position vacant for the last year and a half.